The Ride-Hailing Phenomenon: Under the Hood

 Rider App Features

-- Schedule a ride: Allows passengers to book a ride, select pickup location, destination, level of service and pickup time and date.
+- Schedule a ride: Allows passengers to book a ride, select pickup location, destination, level of service, and pick up time and date.
 Once complete, the passenger receives confirmation of their booking.
-They app provides details of their driver, and passengers can track their ride.
+The app provides details of their driver, and passengers can track their ride.

 - Sharing ETA and status: Tracks a ride after passengers book.
 After the driver has accepted the ride request, passengers can track the ride as it approaches.
 They can also share their trip status and estimated time of arrival (ETA) with family, friends, on social networks, and via email.
 Recipients receive information such as driver’s name, location on the map, and vehicle information.